BOOKS BY GS

 2017

-Killings and koans, mayhem and metaphysics, the DoubleNickel Detective stories serve up the usual mix of characters, clues, and conundrums.
+Killings and koans, mayhem and metaphysics, the DoubleNickel Detective Stories serve up the usual mix of characters, clues, and conundrums.
 Called DoubleNickel as a boy for his thick glasses, and 'Nick' as a college man, he remains without a name in the stories.
 He is a brown paper sack, a rumpled suit, a mutt of mixed ancestry.
 His father is Japanese; his mother is Irish.
 He is sardonic with a penchant for wit and whiskey.
 He is a private cop who lines up with the hard-boiled boys.
 Might be more here than meets the eye.

 EXCERPT available in Excerpts / Stories.